-- 7.6 Superannuation for lay ministers must be paid directly by the parish to the relevant complying superannuation fund of the lay minister's choice. - 7.7 Parishes are reminded that, generally, they must pay employer superannuation contributions in respect of all employees including lay ministers, student ministers, youth and children's workers, administrative and other staff at no less than the minimum rate prescribed in the Superannuation Guarantee Legislation (currently 9.5% of taxable stipend ie, the net stipend after amounts sacrificed to an MEA).
-However, it is recommended that contributions for lay ministers be paid at the fixed rates detailed in section 7.1 which approximate to 17% of the recommended stipend (before any sacrifice to an MEA).
-If contributions are made at the fixed rates detailed in section 7.1 as recommended, the additional amount over and above the 9.5% for the SGL should be classified as an 'non-reportable additional employer contribution' unless the employee has influenced the making of the additional amount.

-- 7.8 For lay ministers and other staff subject to the Superannuation Guarantee Legislation, contributions are not required where the person is - paid less than \$450 in a calendar month, or - aged under 18 and working less than 30 hours per week. - 7.9 For more information on employer superannuation obligations refer to the ATO website https://www.ato.gov.au/Business/Super-for-employers/How-much-to-pay/
+- 7.6.
+Superannuation for lay ministers must be paid directly by the parish to the relevant complying superannuation fund of the lay minister's choice. - 7.7.
+Parishes are reminded that, generally, they must pay employer superannuation contributions in respect of all employees including lay ministers, student ministers, youth and children's workers, administrative and other staff at no less than the minimum rate prescribed in the Superannuation Guarantee Legislation (currently 10.5% but increasing to 11.0% from 1 July 2023 of taxable stipend i.e., the net stipend after amounts sacrificed to a MDBA).
+However, it is recommended that contributions for lay ministers be paid at the fixed rates detailed in section 7.1 which approximate to 17% of the recommended stipend (before any stipend sacrifice to a MDBA).
+If contributions are made at the fixed rates detailed in section 7.1 as recommended, the additional amount over and above the 11.0% for the SGL should be classified as an 'non-reportable additional employer contribution' unless the employee has influenced the making of the additional amount. - 7.8.
+For lay ministers and other staff subject to the Superannuation Guarantee Legislation, contributions are not required where the person is aged under 18 and working less than 30 hours per week. - 7.9.
+For more information on employer superannuation obligations refer to the ATO website super for employers.